almereyda/awesome-starred/README.md

 - [fbdtemme/torrenttools](https://github.com/fbdtemme/torrenttools) - Commandline tool for inspecting, creating and editing BitTorrent metafiles.
 - [rochus-keller/CrossLine](https://github.com/rochus-keller/CrossLine) - CrossLine is an outliner with sophisticated cross-link capabilities in the tradition of the well-respected Ecco Pro
 - [blackhole89/notekit](https://github.com/blackhole89/notekit) - A GTK3 hierarchical markdown notetaking application with tablet support.
-- [cubefs/cubefs](https://github.com/cubefs/cubefs) - CubeFS is a cloud native distributed storage platform.
+- [cubefs/cubefs](https://github.com/cubefs/cubefs) - CubeFS is a cloud native file storage
 - [wkhtmltopdf/wkhtmltopdf](https://github.com/wkhtmltopdf/wkhtmltopdf) - Convert HTML to PDF using Webkit (QtWebKit)
 - [gobby/gobby](https://github.com/gobby/gobby) - Gobby collaborative editor
-- [gerbera/gerbera](https://github.com/gerbera/gerbera) - UPnP Media Server for 2022: Stream your digital media through your home network and consume it on all kinds of UPnP supporting devices 📱💻📺
+- [gerbera/gerbera](https://github.com/gerbera/gerbera) - UPnP Media Server for 2023: Stream your digital media through your home network and consume it on all kinds of UPnP supporting devices 📱💻📺
 - [wwmm/easyeffects](https://github.com/wwmm/easyeffects) - Limiter, compressor, convolver, equalizer and auto volume and many other plugins for PipeWire applications
 - [FlaxEngine/FlaxEngine](https://github.com/FlaxEngine/FlaxEngine) - Flax Engine – multi-platform 3D game engine
 - [hosseinmoein/DataItem](https://github.com/hosseinmoein/DataItem) - This is an interpretation and implementation of dependency graph by which you can implement many analytical models, such as alpha and risk models.